Ei30metry/Hygeia/README.md

 Productivity ratings:
  - _A fraction with the numerator being accomplished tasks and the denominator being tasks you wanted to do_

-Meditatin entries:
+Meditation entries:
  - _Meditation entries are written in the hours:minutes format and they'll be sumed during the report process_

-Alcohol entries:
+Drink entries:
- - _Alcohol entries are completed by writing the name of the drink followed by a colon and the amount of shots drinked_
+ - _Drink entries are completed by writing the name of the drink followed by a colon and the amount of shots drinked_

 Cigarette entries: